This page was last updated on 7/2/2018.

 If you train your full body two or three times weekly you leave 4 or 5 days for recovery and other activities.
 Some research suggests that full body routines are more effective than so-called split routines [20, 21].

 As you approach your genetic potential the rate of progression will decline in any case, resulting in diminishing returns for frequent training.
-Also, more highly trained individuals can train harder, producing greater inroads to recovery ability, and may need to reduce training frequency from thrice weekly to only twice weekly (per muscle group).
+Also, more highly trained individuals can train harder, producing greater inroads to recovery ability, and most will need to reduce training frequency from thrice weekly progressively to only twice weekly, then in some cases three times in two weeks, and eventually only once weekly (per muscle group).

 If you tolerate them, full body routines do allow you to train the whole body with maximum tolerable frequency while also allowing you maximum rest days.
 If you use a full body routine three times weekly, you load every body part thrice weekly while allowing yourself 4 days to rest from strength training.
 Full body training twice weekly gives you 2 training and 5 rest days each week.